 Why are autistic advocates concerned?

-Concerns stem from historical experiences of being researched without consent, lack of transparency, and fear that data could be misused or misinterpreted without autistic involvement.
+Concerns stem from historical experiences of being researched without consent, lack of transparency, and fear that data could be misused without autistic involvement.

 Moving Forward With Accountability

-A responsible path forward respects privacy, honors autonomy, and recognizes that autistic people are not data points — they are stakeholders whose voices must guide decisions that affect their lives.
+A responsible path forward respects privacy and honors autonomy.
+Autistic people are not data points.
+They are stakeholders whose voices must guide the decisions that affect their lives.

 Haven Health & Wellness — Autism Assessments for Teens and Adults